 Tom’s Rating (5 / 5)

 Just for fun I decided to look at Marshalls and see if they had any reasonably priced midrange amps.
 I didn’t want the hassle of a head and a cab even if I could get a cheaper cab somewhere.
 I wasn’t confident a cheaper cab wouldn’t water down the tone of the head.
-Tube vs. solid state wasn’t that big a deal if it could get loud enough but I knew the true Marshall sound needed tubes.
-Does Marshall even make solid state amps I thought?
+I wanted a tube amp but was concerned that they might be too pricey.

-I have to admit I felt like kind of an idiot for not researching things earlier, however, I am glad I got the later version of this amp.
+I’m glad I looked around because what I found was the Marshall DSL40CR.
 The retail price of about $750 was a bit more than I was looking to spend but the DSL40CR ticked off pretty much every other box and I was able to find a good deal on it.

 Being 40 watt amp was a bit of a concern in terms of loudness, since I had mostly used solid state amps in the past.
 I knew that tubes get louder with less watts but I had to read a few reviews to be sure it had the horsepower.
 From what I read it sounded like the DSL40CR would easily stand up to a 100W solid state.

 The reviews for this amp were amazing and the YouTube demos really blew me away.
 Great review by the guys at Andertons here.
 The sound that came out of this thing was amazing.
 Even in demo videos you could hear the growl.
-I searched around and found a good deal and that was it.
-I pulled the trigger and picked one up.
+I was convinced this was the amp I wanted so I picked one up.

 This Amp Goes To 11

-When I first plugged it in I cranked it up a bit to see how loud it could go and I was almost frightened by the sound that came out of it.
+Upon arrival, I cranked it up a bit to see how loud it could go and I was shook by the sound that came out of it.
+This amp gets loud.
 It was like it was taunting me.
 Show me what you got kid.